mohyddintash/mohyddintash/README.md

 <p align="left">
   Hi there 👋 my name is Mohyddin, I'm a software engineer from Lebanon.
-I mostly like to work on projects that aims to make our lives better in some way or another.
+I mostly like to work on projects that aim to improve our lives in some way or another.
 </p>

 ## TODO